ntoda03/NLGenomeSweeper/README.md

 ## Working with divergent species: CustomProfiler

-The main pipeline has been tested on diverse plant species with agricultural or ecological importance, but the performance may suffer if you are looking at a species that is less well studied or with a long divergence time.
-CustomProfiler.py is a helper script to create a custom HMM profile and consensus sequence based on high quality known NBS-LRR genes from any species.
-It will isolate the NB-ARC domain from a protein fasta file.
-It is strongly suggested that if multiple classes are available (TNL, CNL, NL) that each class is built separately and the consensus sequences aggregated into a single fasta file for use.
+The main pipeline has been tested on diverse plant species with agricultural or ecological importance, but the performance may suffer if you are looking at a species that is less well studied and with a long divergence time relative to what has been tested.
+CustomProfiler.py is a helper script to create a custom HMM profile and consensus sequence based on high quality known NBS-LRR genes from any species that can then be used by the main pipeline.
+It will isolate the NB-ARC domain from a file containing protein sequences of NRL genes.
+It is strongly suggested that if multiple classes are available (TNL, CNL, RNL) that each class is built separately and the consensus sequences aggregated into a single fasta file for use.
+By default this uses the Vitis vinifera CNL, NL, TNL, and RNL consensus domains.
+If you are working with a species very distant from this then it is suggested that you use the consensus sequences from a more closely related species or if that is not available then extract the NB-ARC domain manually from a known NLR gene in a more closely related species.

 <pre>